- Submitted by Dahlia

 - The dal would have got almost mashed up.
 If it is still holding its shape then mash it with a ladle or pulse ir a few times in the blender.

-- In the meantime, roast the cashew nuts in the same kadai and keep aside.
-Also dry roast the wheat flour and keep aside.
+- In the meantime, take some ghee in the same kadai and roast the cashew nuts.
+Keep aside.

 - Now add the mashed dal into the kadai and then add in the sugar.
 After adding the sugar the mix will become watery.

-- Now add the roasted wheat flour and 1 tbsp ghee.
+- Now add 1-2 tbsp ghee.
 Cook on low heat continuously mixing.

 - Add the food colour and mix well.
-Add little ghee and mix.
+Add little more ghee and mix.

 - Once it starts thickening, add the cardamom powder.
 Also add the remaining ghee and keep stirring till the halva starts leaving the pan.
 The halva will no longer be sticky.
 Do not make the halva too hard.